Piacenza area for families

 Logo CC

-Seen from the point of view of a child, Piacenza Area can become an adventure.
+Seen from the point of view of a child, the Piacenza area can become an adventure.

-The adventure then continues in search of the Castello e Parco delle Fiabe of Gropparello (Castle and Fairy Tale Park), a castle surrounded by woods, where you can let yourself be carried back into the past by entertainment and actors in costumes.
+The adventure continues in search of the Castello e Parco delle Fiabe (Castle and Fairy Tale Park) of Gropparello, a castle surrounded by woods, where you can let yourself be carried back into the past by entertainment and actors in costumes.

 The last suggested landing place is among the rolling hills, where you can take a dive into the past in the village of Castell'Arquato.
 In this magic village among the lanes populated by low buildings, the stones of the houses host fossil shells.
 The final surprise is to find the sea, to be discovered in the Museo Geologico Cortesi (Cortesi Geological Museum) which houses fossils of dolphins, crabs and even whales.